alyciaqiu/simulated-env-q-learning/README.md

  unknown environment.
 Comparing to the two naive strategies: (1) executing with a constant trading speed, and (2) executing everything at time 0, the Q-learning agent show betters performance especially when encounters a more complicated market.

+## Getting Start
+- To learn more about the paper, please navigate to `Q-Learning for Optimal Execution in a Simulated Environment.pdf`.
+- For code implementation, please follow the steps in `q-learning-in-simulated-env.ipynb`.